MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.xaml.window/nf-microsoft-ui-xaml-window-iwindownative-get_windowhandle.md

 ## -description

-Gets the requested handle for the window.
+Retrieves the window handle (**HWND**) of the window represented by the [IWindowNative](/windows/windows-app-sdk/api/win32/microsoft.ui.xaml.window/nn-microsoft-ui-xaml-window-iwindownative).

 ## -parameters

 ### -param hWnd

-Handle to the window.
+The window handle (**HWND**).

 ## -returns

-If this method succeeds, it returns S_OK.
-Otherwise, it returns an HRESULT error code.
+If this method succeeds, it returns **S_OK**.
+Otherwise, it returns an **HRESULT** error code.

 ## -remarks

-Before trying the following example, review the following topics:
+Before following along with this example, review these topics:

-- To use the WinUI 3 for desktop project templates, configure your development computer and [set up your development environment](/windows/apps/windows-app-sdk/set-up-your-development-environment).
+* To use the Visual Studio project templates targeting WinUI 3 for desktop, first configure your development computer as described in [Install tools for developing apps for Windows 10 and Windows 11](/windows/apps/windows-app-sdk/set-up-your-development-environment).
-- Confirm your dev environment is functioning as expected by creating and running an initial template app as described in [Create your first WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app).
+- Confirm that your dev environment is functioning as expected by creating and running an initial template app as described in [Create a WinUI 3 app](/windows/apps/winui/winui3/create-your-first-winui3-app).

 ### Customized window icon

-In the following example, we start with the initial **WinUI in Desktop C#/.NET 5** template code and show how to customize the window title bar and its content using a **WindowHandle**.
+In this example, we show how to retrieve the window handle (**HWND**) of our main window, and use that to customize the window's title bar and its content.

+#### Create a new project

+1. In Visual Studio, create a new C# or C++/WinRT project from the **Blank App, Packaged (WinUI 3 in Desktop)** project template.

 #### MainWindow.xaml

+1. If you need an icon file to use with this walkthrough, you can download the [`computer.ico` file](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/Win7Samples/netds/wlan/WirelessHostedNetwork/HostedNetwork/res/computer.ico) from the **WirelessHostednetwork** sample app.
+Otherwise, feel free to use an icon file that you already have, and change the two references to it in the code.
-1. In MainWindow.xaml, we add two buttons and specify Click handlers for each.
-In the Click handler for the first button (`basicButton_Click`) we set the title bar icon and text, while in the second (`customButton_Click`) we demonstrate more significant customization by replacing the title bar with the content of the `customTitleBarPanel` StackPanel.
+1. In the code listing below, you'll see that in `MainWindow.xaml` we've added two buttons, and specified **Click** handlers for each.
+In the **Click** handler for the first button (**basicButton_Click**), we set the title bar icon and text.
+In the second (**customButton_Click**), we demonstrate more significant customization by replacing the title bar with the content of the **StackPanel** named *customTitleBarPanel*.

 :::code language="xaml" source="snippets/window-titlebar/window-titlebar/MainWindow.xaml":::

 #### MainWindow.xaml.cs

-1. In the `basicButton_Click` handler, we first ensure that the custom title bar is not being displayed by collapsing the `customTitleBarPanel` StackPanel and setting the [ExtendsContentIntoTitleBar](/windows/winui/api/microsoft.ui.xaml.window.extendscontentintotitlebar) property to false.
+1. In the code listing below for the **basicButton_Click** handler&mdash;in order to keep the custom title bar hidden&mdash;we collapse the *customTitleBarPanel* **StackPanel**, and we set the [ExtendsContentIntoTitleBar](/windows/winui/api/microsoft.ui.xaml.window.extendscontentintotitlebar) property to `false`.
-1. We then call **GetWindowHandle** for the hwnd of the current window.
+2. We then call **IWindowNative::get_WindowHandle** (for C#, using the interop helper method **GetWindowHandle**) to retrieve the window handle (**HWND**) of the main window.
-1. Next, we set the application icon using PInvoke to call the [LoadImage](/windows/win32/api/winuser/nf-winuser-loadimagea) and [SendMessage](/windows/win32/api/winuser/nf-winuser-sendmessage) functions.
+3. Next, we set the application icon (for C#, using the [PInvoke.User32](https://www.nuget.org/packages/PInvoke.User32/) NuGet package) by calling the [LoadImage](/windows/win32/api/winuser/nf-winuser-loadimagea) and [SendMessage](/windows/win32/api/winuser/nf-winuser-sendmessage) functions.
-1. Finally, we call [SetWindowText](/windows/win32/api/winuser/nf-winuser-setwindowtexta) to update the title bar string.
+4. Finally, we call [SetWindowText](/windows/win32/api/winuser/nf-winuser-setwindowtexta) to update the title bar string.

 :::code language="csharp" source="snippets/window-titlebar/window-titlebar/MainWindow.xaml.cs" id="basicButton_Click" highlight="3-7,8-9,12-23":::

-1. In the `customButton_Click` handler, we set the visibility of the `customTitleBarPanel` StackPanel to Visible.
+5. In the **customButton_Click** handler, we set the visibility of the *customTitleBarPanel* **StackPanel** to **Visible**.
-1. We then set the [ExtendsContentIntoTitleBar](/windows/winui/api/microsoft.ui.xaml.window.xtendscontentintotitlebar) property to true and call [SetTitleBar](/windows/winui/api/microsoft.ui.xaml.window.settitlebar) to display the `customTitleBarPanel` StackPanel as our custom title bar.
+6. We then set the [ExtendsContentIntoTitleBar](/windows/winui/api/microsoft.ui.xaml.window.xtendscontentintotitlebar) property to `true`, and call [SetTitleBar](/windows/winui/api/microsoft.ui.xaml.window.settitlebar) to display the *customTitleBarPanel* **StackPanel** as our custom title bar.

 :::code language="csharp" source="snippets/window-titlebar/window-titlebar/MainWindow.xaml.cs" id="customButton_Click":::

 #### App.xaml

-In the App.xaml file we define some custom colors for the title bar as shown here.
+1. In the `App.xaml` file, immediately after the `<!-- Other app resources here -->` comment, we've added some custom-colored brushes for the title bar, as shown below.

 :::code language="csharp" source="snippets/window-titlebar/window-titlebar/App.xaml":::

-6. If you've followed these steps in your own app, build and run the app.
-You should see an application window similar to the following (with the custom app icon):
+1. If you've been following along with these steps in your own app, then you can build your project now, and run the app.
+You'll see an application window similar to the following (with the custom app icon):

     :::image type="content" source="images/template-app-windowhandle.png" alt-text="Template app with no customization.":::<br/>*Template app.*